Abizern/nscnlon/content/when-and-where.md

 ## Special

-Although we meet on the third Tuesday of the month, we have a special event on *Wednesday, 23rd May, 2018, at 7pm*.
+We meet on the third Tuesday of the month in a pub near Waterloo, Waterloo East and Southwark.
+It' a modern pub that does really nice sourdough pizza.

-[@ahmed_sulajman ](https://twitter.com/ahmed_sulajman) of [Flawlessapp.io](https://www.flawlessapp.io) is going to be in London and it would be nice to get together anyway just before WWDC.
-The format is the same; a pub meet, with chat.
-No presentations.
-Hope to see you there.
+I have a table reserved Usually at the back right, by the windows.
+Just look for the menu on the table that has my name, Abizer, written on it that marks the reservation.

 ## When

-Usually, every third Tuesday of the month from 7pm onwards.
+Every third Tuesday of the month from 7pm onwards, although people usually get there from about 6:30 pm.
+Subscribe to the calendar - link at the bottom.

-The next event is on **Wednesday, 23rd May, 2018**
+The next event is on **Tuesday, 21st August, 2018**

 ## Where